-The government of Crimea, a Black Sea peninsula with a majority Russian population, said it is scheduling a referendum for March 16 on whether to join Russia.
+The government of Crimea, a Black Sea peninsula with a majority Russian population, said it is scheduling a referendum on whether to join Russia for March 16.

-Interim Ukrainian Prime Minister Arseniy Yatsenyuk, who was in Brussels for the EU meeting, called the Crimean parliament's vote to join Russia "an illegal decision."
-He said his government is urging Moscow "not to support those who advocate separatism."
+Ukrainian Prime Minister Arseniy Yatsenyuk, who was in Brussels for the EU meeting, called the Crimean parliament's vote to join Russia "an illegal decision" and said his government is urging Moscow "not to support those who advocate separatism."

 But Mr. Yatsenyuk said his government is open to talks about the crisis with Moscow.